Stafford and Uttoxeter Railway: Early history

-Thus Stafford and Uttoxeter were well served by railway connections.
-Proposals began to be put forward for an east–west line across the intervening agricultural terrain, and after a number of unfulfilled projects, ideas for a Stafford and Uttoxeter Railway began to take shape.
+Stafford and Uttoxeter were therefore well served by railway connections.
+Proposals began to be put forward for an east–west line across the intervening agricultural terrain; after a number of unfulfilled projects, ideas for a Stafford and Uttoxeter Railway began to take shape.
 In support of the line were the interests of the growing shoe-making industry in Stafford and the Leighton Ironworks in Uttoxeter, of the Bamford family.